Caught in the Light of His Eyes

 “Not much chance of that,” says the pretty woman’s companion, grinning.

-Returning his grin before turning back to Jaxon, I say, “Reason One of three whys had to do with me directly, was because during the year we were apart, he’d had no visual to attach to me, to tie me to him, nothing that was a part of me that he could think of and ‘find’ me as it were.
-Reasons #1 was because he wanted something attached to me that had belonged to him so that when we were apart, he could think of it and feel me safe knowing it was with me.
+Returning his grin before turning back to Jaxon, I say, “Reason One of the three whys had to do with me directly, was because during the year we were apart, he’d had no visual to attach to me, to tie me to him, nothing that was a part of me that he could think of and ‘find’ me as it were.
+Reasons why #1 was because he wanted something attached to me that had belonged to him so that when we were apart, he could think of it and feel me safe knowing it was with me.
 And that the necklace was also a part of you only just added to the rightness of this being the next phase of its life.
 A little irrational perhaps, but terribly sweet, yeah?
 Yeah, I think so too.

-“Reason Two of three whys had to do with you, Jaxon.
+“Reason Two of the three whys had to do with you, Jaxon.
 He’d been with Keith for several years by then, had partnered longer with him than with anyone, other than you, and Matthew knew it was time, not to give up his love for you, that he could never have done, never did do…before you interrupt let me finish…but instead to let go of the idea of a possible future life with you.
 The rest of his life would be spent with Keith and so, by giving me your necklace, he was letting go of the idea of ever giving it back to you himself.
-Reason #2 was about being fair to Keith by letting go of you.
+Reasons why #2 was about being fair to Keith by letting go of you.
 Understand though, please, that he never stopped loving--”

 “Jamey, he had to have way back in ‘72.
 His lies.
 His betrayal.
-He probably never really --”
+He probably never really--”

 “Don’t, dear Jaxon.
-He just seriously fucked up way back in ’72, fighting against, in his own astonishingly dysfunctional way, how much you had come to mean to him.
-With Keith, he found a way to hold on to his love for you and still love him.
+He just seriously SERIOUSLY fucked up way back in ’72, fighting against, in his own astonishingly dysfunctional way, how much you had come to mean to him.
+With Keith, he found a way to both hold on to his love for you and still love him.
 He did.
 He did.
 Yeah, no seriously, okay?
 People believe that such a thing can’t be done, but my life attests to the fallacy of such a belief.
 I love my others, desperately, and I loved him.
 See?”
 Still, I can tell by the nod of his head that he isn’t entirely convinced.
-One day, perhaps.

 “He loved you--”

 “Also,” I say, scanning Jaxon’s others, “full disclosure.
 I’d been seeing Matthew about two years when he met Keith and it was after about another year that he told Keith about me.
 Not unreasonably, Keith’s initial reaction was to tell Matthew to let me go.
 Matthew declined, saying he was sorry, but that while he had hoped that their future lives would take the same path, he wasn’t willing to let me go.
-Again, not unreasonably, Keith walked, for about a month before he came back saying that he’d thought it through hard and long and was okay with it, not thrilled but okay.
+Again, not unreasonably, Keith walked.
+For about a month before he came back saying that he’d thought it through hard and long and was okay with it.
+Not thrilled but okay.
 Just needed to clear that up.”

 “Maybe we could start slowly,” Jaxon says.
 Maybe have dinner tomorrow.
 You could tell me about your little Manhattan place--”